skratsch-solutions/skratsch-solutions.github.io/docs/brand-book.md

 ## Color Palette

 The palette should feel like warm precision: charcoal hardware, amber signal, steel interfaces, copper warmth, and off-white paper.
+Use dark mode for a more technical, immersive feel.
+Use light mode when readability, documentation, or long-form content needs to lead.

+### Core Palette

 | Token | Hex | Use |
 | --- | --- | --- |